-These dogs are genetically linked to prehistoric wolves and likely originated from regions around the arctic circle.
-They include popular dog breeds, such as Pomeranians, Akita Inus, Samoyeds, Shibas and more.
+These dogs have been genetically linked to prehistoric wolves and likely originated from regions around the arctic circle.
+In fact, the spitz group includes popular dog breeds, such as Pomeranians, Akita Inus, Samoyeds, Shibas and more.

 Spitz dog breeds have similar physical qualities.
 For instance, they usually have small erect ears, a sharp snout, dense double coats, almond-shaped eyes and a fluffy curled tail.

 While the spitz dog look is not apparent in every breed from the spitz family, they are certainly obvious in the Malamute and Husky.
 So if you can’t tell the difference between the two, don’t worry.
 It’s because they’re cousins!

 3. Malamutes and Huskies have similar dog intelligence